kdoore/CS2335-Gitbook/finding_game_objects.md

     private Button endBtn;  //Button component reference variable

     mainPanel=GameObject.Find ("MainPanel1");  //assign address of gameObject to referenceVariable so we can interact with it throughout the state class code

     // initialize object reference to EndButton, Button component endBtn = GameObject.Find("EndButton").GetComponent<Button>();
-    endBtn.onClick.AddListener (LoadEndScene);
+    //set our custom method: LoadEndScene so it's executed when the EndButton is clicked endBtn.onClick.AddListener (LoadEndScene);

    ```